BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 This repository serves as a template for a decoupled full-stack web application.
 The frontend is built with React Next.js and Tailwind CSS, while the backend is developed using Python Flask and SQLAlchemy.

+Yes, you can just use the backend and delete the frontend or vice versa.

 ## Overview

 This project provides a starting point for building a modern, decoupled web application.
 The frontend and backend are developed independently, allowing for flexibility and scalability.
 The template is designed to expedite the setup process and provide a solid foundation for further development.